Booster pumps are widely used

 people like to have water hurled at them at high velocity,

-while others prefer to feel as though they've been blasted with a
+though some prefer to feel as though they've been blasted with a

 skin massaged with jets of water.
 Whatever it is for you